-“I am a terrible woman,” Siobhan Wilson sings at the close of Sunday night’s Back to Life debut.
-Seconds earlier, the new Showtime British import’s heroine, Miri Matteson (creator Daisy Haggard), walked past some bright red graffiti emblazoned on her home reading “PSYCHO BITCH.”
-Miri, as we learn in bits and pieces during the series premiere, has just been released from prison after 18 years behind bars.
+“I am a terrible woman,” Siobhan Wilson sings at the close of Back to Life first episode.
+Seconds earlier, the BBC show's heroine, Miri Matteson (creator Daisy Haggard), walked past some bright red graffiti emblazoned on her home reading “PSYCHO BITCH.”
+Miri, as we learn in bits and pieces during the opening episode which has recently landed in the US, has just been released from prison after 18 years behind bars.
 Now she is infamous in her coastal hometown for fatally running something — and more likely someone — over.

 Everyone around Miri has accepted her unruly spirit.
 They’ve stopped trying to “fix” her, whatever that would mean.
 Audiences are meant to celebrate her.
 It’s this turn that has inspired such headlines as the Wall Street Journal’s “The Rise of the Flawed Television Heroine,” which arrived the same day as the Los Angeles Times Story confirming women are now “full-fledged human beings” on film.
 The next day, the New York Times asked if women can ever just be artists.